Ways to Ease Foot Pain: Prevention & Care

 Passive Stretch for Ankle

-Gently grasp foot and bend ankle and foot up and down.
+Gently grasp the foot and bend the ankle and foot up and down.
 Hold 30 seconds.

 Passive Stretch for Toe Flexion / Extension

-Gently grasp big toe and straighten it to feel stretch in bottom of foot.
+Gently grasp the big toe and straighten it to feel stretch in the bottom of the foot.
 Hold 20 seconds.

 Stretching for Calf Muscle w/ Straight Knee

 Stand with right foot back, leg straight, forward leg bent.
-Keeping heel on floor, turned slightly out, lean into wall until stretch is felt in right calf.
+Keeping the heel on the floor, turned slightly out, lean into the wall until a stretch is felt in the right calf.
 Hold 30 seconds.
-Complete on opposite leg also.
+Complete on the opposite leg also.

 2. Don't go barefoot

 Flip-flops are a good choice to protect your feet in locker room showers, pool areas, and the hot sand at the beach.
 But use them rarely.
-You want to avoid flat footwear.
+You want to avoid flat footwear that can worsen your foot condition.

 3. Choose comfortable, roomy, well-cushioned shoes